Leviathan36/kaboom/enum/enum.md

 Kaboom Pentest Tool - Enum Folder Documentation
 Enum Folder Overview

-The "enum" folder within the Kaboom pentest tool contains various resources and scripts that are used for enumerating information during the penetration testing process.
-Enumerating information is a crucial step in understanding the target system's configuration and potential vulnerabilities.
-Files and Resources
 nmap-scripts

 This subfolder contains custom Nmap scripts that extend the tool's capabilities for service identification and vulnerability assessment.
 The scripts are organized based on their functionalities.